opf/openproject/docs/release-notes/12-3-0/README.md

 A big thanks to community members for reporting bugs, helping us identify issues and providing fixes.

+- A very special thanks to the City of Cologne for sponsoring the feature development of work week and work package duration.
 - Special thanks for reporting and finding bugs go to Stuart Malt, Herbert Cruz, Matthias Weber, Alexander Seitz, Daniel Hug, Christian Noack, Christina Vechkanova, Noel Lublovary, Hans-Gerd Sandhagen, Sky Racer.
 - A big thank you to every other dedicated user who has [reported bugs](../../development/report-a-bug) and supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards).
 - A big thank you to all the dedicated users who provided translations on [CrowdIn](https://crowdin.com/projects/opf).